kottofy/SensorApp/README.md

     data source=senserapp.database.windows.net;initial catalog=SensorDB;persist security info=True;user id=username;password=p@ssw0rd;MultipleActiveResultSets=True;App=EntityFramework
     ```
 5. Create an [Azure Function](https://docs.microsoft.com/en-us/azure/azure-functions/functions-continuous-deployment) from the source code from step 3.
-6. Go into the Application Settings and create the variable named in step 2 under App settings and paste the endpoint url from step 1 as the value.
+6. Go into the Application Settings and create the variable named `connectionstring` under App settings and paste the endpoint url from step 1 as the value.
 7. Create the variable `SensorReadingContext` under Connection strings and paste the value from step 4.